sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/MultiAutoComplete/README.md

-This component is the counterpart of the [`AutoComplete`](#autocomplete) component, but it supports assigning multiple items to it.
+This component is the counterpart of the [`SingleAutoComplete`](#singleautocomplete) component, but it supports assigning multiple items to it.

 ```javascript
 initialState = {